Fintech Mobile App Design: A Step-by-Step Guide

 Let’s elaborate on the user interface part of the work.

-Step 3: Design the User Interface
+Step 3: Build an Intuitive User Interface

 Without a user interface, your target audience can’t possibly interact with your FinTech product as there’ll be no platform for initiating actions.